 Try to make time to laugh every day by incorporating it into your routine.

-Laughter doesn’t always have to be connected to a spontaneous You’ve Been Framed moment – you can also schedule time in your day (as little as 10 minutes will do) for something that you find amusing.
+Laughter doesn’t always have to be connected to a spontaneous You’ve Been Framed-style moment.
+You can also schedule time in your day (as little as 10 minutes will do) for something that you find amusing.
 This could be looking at funny videos or listening to an amusing podcast.
-The more frequently you’re able to laugh, the less effort it will take.
+The more frequently you’re able to laugh, the less effort it’ll take.

 8. Embrace your inner child

-Plus, if you have grandchildren or other children in your life, why not try to spend more time with them?
-Children are experts at playing, not taking life too seriously, and laughing at the simplest of things – all of which can be infectious.
+Plus, if you have children in your life, why not try spending more time with them?
+Children are experts at playing, not taking life too seriously, and laughing at the simplest things – all of which can be infectious.

 9. Try laughter yoga